jnozzi/cocoadev.com/markdown/ForcingUserToSaveInDocumentBasedApp.md

-The problem is, the first time the user saves the document, no file is copied - because, it looks like, at that point the path defined by <code>General/[[[[NSDocumentController sharedDocumentController] currentDocument] fileURL] path]</code> still doesn't exist (the document is being created).
+The problem is, the first time the user saves the document, no file is copied - because, it looks like, at that point the path defined by <code>[[[[NSDocumentController sharedDocumentController] currentDocument] fileURL] path]</code> still doesn't exist (the document is being created).
 The second time I save the file, the operation occurs without any problem.

 How do I make sure that the document bundle is created before I start copying the files into it?

 ----
-Why are you using     General/[[[[NSDocumentController sharedDocumentController] currentDocument] fileURL] path] and not the the filename that's passed to your method as a parameter?
+Why are you using     [[[[NSDocumentController sharedDocumentController] currentDocument] fileURL] path] and not the the filename that's passed to your method as a parameter?

 ----
 You're completely right... changing that to the filename works... thanks!